0x32bit/catdeauth/README.md

 -Depending on your board, you might have to select a configuration setting at Tools > Deauther Config -If you need to reset the settings from a prior installation, make sure to select Tools > Erase Flash > All Flash Contents

+## Default Password
+SSID = meow
+PASSWORD = `catdeauth`

+## NOTE
+THE DISPLAY ALREADY ENABLED BY DEFAULT.
+SO YOU CAN USE THE DISPLAY WITHOUT OPEN THE WEBSITE.

 # DIY